bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Mike Schmidt: 00:39:51

-People may be familiar with sign message.
+People may be familiar with `signmessage`.
 I think there's been some Twitter chatter about old addresses signing messages saying that certain people are not Satoshi or they don't own these coins because this other person is signing a message proving that they have access to that private key and they control those coins.
-But what are some of the other use cases for SignMessage?
+But what are some of the other use cases for `signmessage`?

 Sebastian Falbesoner: 00:40:20